SUSocean/shopping_list_local/README.md

-To succesefully run the program you need the folowing requirements:
+To succesefully run the program you need the folowing:
 - Java 17+
 - Docker